Free Tools To Match Your Skills to Jobs

 O*NET OnLine Skills Search

-Use this Skills Search to select from six major groups of skills to create a customized list of your skills.
-Then you’ll be able to view a list of occupations that use those skills, and see how close a match you are to the job.
+Use this Skills Search to select from six primary skills groups to create a customized list of your skills.
+Then, you can view a list of occupations that use those skills and see how close a match you are to the job.

-Tip: If you’re not sure what you want to do, these free online career quizzes will suggest occupations that are match for your skills and interests.
+Tip: If you need help figuring out what you want to do, these free online career quizzes will suggest occupations that match your skills and interests.

 How To Promote Your Skills

-What if you have the right skills for the type of job you’re seeking, but aren’t sure how to show employers you have them?
+What if you have the right skills for the job you’re seeking but aren’t sure how to show employers you have them?